samuel-asleep/domain-reg/README.md

   - Format: `if0_12345678`
   - Never exposed to the frontend for security
   - Used internally by the API for simplified requests
+- `CHROMIUM_PATH` (Optional) - Custom path to Chromium executable
+  - Automatically set in Docker to `/usr/bin/chromium-browser`
+  - On Replit, set to the Nix store path
+  - Usually not needed - the app auto-detects the correct path

 ## Security Notes